Please read the two important notes at the bottom of this article.

 8. Copy the Hrware.ini file.
 Don’t bother opening it.
 Just copy it.

 9. Save the copied ini file to a neutral location where you can access it from the first client.

-Typically, you find the version number inside the software by clicking Help > About but there are two ways to view the version from [outside] the software...
+You can find the version number inside the software by clicking Help > About but there are two ways to view the version from [outside] the software: